 2. Do you have to drink beer at Oktoberfest?

 No, you do not have to drink beer at Oktoberfest.
-Beer may be the apple of Oktoberfest’s eye, but drinking it is not mandatory.
-You still have free will instead the beer tents, people!
+Beer may be the apple of Oktoberfest’s eye, but drinking it isn’t mandatory.
+You still have free will inside the beer tents, people!

 Yes, beer is the popular option, but no one will judge you for ordering something other than beer.
 Oktoberfest is a judgment-free zone. (…for the most part.
 Please don’t wear a cheap “Beerfest Babe” costume.)